Dogs and Chocolate

 Let’s face it.
 Most people tend to have a little chocolate tucked somewhere around the house.
 What many people don’t realize is that if their pup gets his paws on this rich treat it can trigger a number of toxic reactions including possible death.

-"Approximately 97 percent of the cases involving chocolate toxicity are associated with dogs," says Dr. Justine Lee, associate director of veterinary services and emergency critical care specialist at Pet Poison Helpline, as “cats have a much more discriminating non-chocolate palate.”
+"Approximately 97 percent of the cases involving chocolate toxicity are associated with dogs," says Dr. Justine Lee, a veterinary emergency critical care specialist and author of two popular books on pets, as “cats have a much more discriminating non-chocolate palate.”

 Whether you live in a dog or cat household, it’s important to lock up chocolate safely in secured kitchen cabinets.
 This includes Halloween and Easter candy, along with less obvious sources like chocolate-flavored chewable, daily vitamins.
 When baking, make sure to keep chocolate chips and baking ingredients out of reach until immediate use; once you’re done making the treats, store them safely out of reach (like hidden away in the microwave).
 Prevention is always key when it comes to tasty chocolate!